Sentinel-1 Tools

 Parameters:

-• products (list[dict]) – a list of remotely existing OSV product dictionaries as returned by method catch()
+• products (list[dict[str, Any]]) – a list of remotely existing OSV product dictionaries as returned by method catch()

 • pbar (bool) – add a progressbar?